Contents of Article

-- What causes an increase in Rate of Force Development?
+- What impacts the Rate of Force Development?

-- How to Calculate the Rate of Force Development
+- How do you calculate the Rate of Force Development?

-- Practical Application: How to improve the Rate of Force Development
+- Is the Rate of Force Development valid and reliable?

-The rate of force development (RFD) is a measure of explosive strength, or simply how fast an athlete can develop force – hence the ‘rate’ of ‘force development’.
-This is defined as the speed in which the contractile elements of the muscle can develop force (1).
+The RFD is a measure of explosive strength, or simply how fast an athlete can develop force – hence the ‘rate’ of ‘force development’.
+This is defined as the speed at which the contractile elements of the muscle can develop force (1).
 Therefore, improving an athlete’s RFD may make them more explosive as they can develop larger forces in a shorter period of time.
-Developing a more explosive athlete, may improve their sporting performance.
+Developing a more explosive athlete may improve their sporting performance.
 In fact, higher RFDs have been directly linked with better jump (2-8), sprint (9), cycling (10), weightlifting (5, 6), and even golf swing performances (11).

 The RFD is commonly believed to be manifested during the stretch-shortening cycle (SSC).
-Depending upon the duration of the stretch-shortening cycle (SSC), exercises are classified as either slow- (≥250 milliseconds) or fast-SSC (≤250 milliseconds) movements (12).
-For example, a countermovement jump (CMJ) is classified as a slow-SSC movement as the duration of the SSC lasts approximately 500 milliseconds (3).
-On the other hand, sprinting is classified as a fast-SSC movement as duration of the SSC last between 80-90 milliseconds (13).
+Depending upon the duration of SSC, exercises are classified as either slow- (≥ 250 milliseconds) or fast-SSC (≤ 250 milliseconds) movements (12).
+For example, a counter-movement jump (CMJ) is classified as a slow-SSC movement as the duration of the SSC lasts approximately 500 milliseconds (3).
+On the other hand, sprinting is classified as a fast-SSC movement as the duration of the SSC lasts between 80-90 milliseconds (13).
 Table 1 displays the SSC durations of some common exercises.

 On the other hand, as it takes 140-710 milliseconds to develop peak force during various jump exercises (7, 5, 20), fast-SSC exercises may struggle to produce peak forces because the SSC simply does not last long enough.
 Whilst they may not be capable of producing peak forces, they can produce large a RFD due to the speed of the movement (Table 2).